 - Signals

 - Semaphores

+- Shared Memory

 - Pipes

 - UNIX Domain Sockets

-The first two methods are used for synchronization of access to a shared resource.
+The first two methods are used for synchronization of access to a shared resource (shared memory in the case of this assignment).
 With the first two methods we will use shared memory to facilitate the passing of information between the processes.
-The remaining two methods manage synchronization and information flow in a single mechanism.
+The last two methods manage synchronization and information flow in a single mechanism.

-A classic operating system problem is that of coordinating a producer and consumer process.
-This assignment will involve a specific instance of the producer/consumer problem called the bounded buffer problem, with a buffer size of one block (see below).
-The producer produces a block and stores the value in a common buffer that can only hold one block.
-The consumer obtains the value from the storage location and consumes it.
+A classic operating system problem is that of co-ordinating data transfer between two processes.
+This assignment will involve a specific instance of this problem called the bounded buffer problem, with a buffer size of one "move" (see below).
+The process produces a move and stores the value in a common buffer that can only hold one move.
+The other process obtains the value from the storage location and consumes it.
+The roles then reverse, and the second process produces a move.
 To guarantee integrity, each value produced must be consumed (not lost via overwriting by a speedy producer with a slow consumer) and no value should be consumed twice (such as when a consumer is faster than the producer).